jyablonski/Car-Accidents-in-Chicago/README.md

 ![crashlightcond](https://user-images.githubusercontent.com/16946556/111890946-85ac3300-89ab-11eb-91be-7460aaf9362d.png)

-The data also came with Latitude / Longtitude points that allow users to graph where every accident happened.
+The data also came with Latitude / Longtitude points that allow users to graph where every accident happened, as well as a Street Name variable.
 I'm not familiar with the layout of Chicago, but this could definitely be something worth looking into if you had more knowledge of the city and wanted to identify hot spots for car accidents so that you could make road changes such as adding signs & traffic signals to help improve the safety of the citizens.

 ![crashlatlong](https://user-images.githubusercontent.com/16946556/111890840-b2137f80-89aa-11eb-9f0a-785cb2e28ccb.png)

 ![newpic2](https://user-images.githubusercontent.com/16946556/111890846-b344ac80-89aa-11eb-91e2-477b71a867fc.png)